jsong00505/Coding-Practice/aeq/src/part2/README.md

 ## How To Test

 1. Run the Main class
-2. Enter the robot's information like below
+2. Enter the robots' information in console like below

 ```
 Scorponok, D, 10, 9, 4, 10, 10, 10, 9, 9